Beilstein-Institut/BChemLookup/README.md

 Please include in the commentary section of the pull request a short description or common use of your changes and a reference or example source, if possible.

 ## License
-All data in this repository is released under the **TODO: add license here**.
+All data in this repository is released under the **[CC0 1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/)**.
 Use it freely in research, software, education, or commercial applications.

 ## Acknowledgments
 This project is inspired by the needs of the cheminformatics community, and we thank the many open-source projects that aim to make chemical knowledge more [FAIR (Findable, Accessible, Interoperable, Reusable)](https://www.go-fair.org/fair-principles/).